matthew-ding/primes-application/README.md

    f. testCase7-2.txt - problem 7 2nd input file
    g. testCase6-3.txt - problem 7 3rd input file

-3) Files relating to Problem 10, 11, and 12 can be found under the directory called "Problem 10-12".
+3) Files relating to Problem 10, 11, and 12 can be found under the directory called "Problem10-12".
 Within this should be the "src/Problem10_11_12" directory, which should contain the following files:

    a. problem10.java (Problem 10)
    b. problem11.java (Problem 11)